ranido/cms_obi/README.md

 Preambule
 ---------
-This is a branch of the original CMS version 1.4rc1, adapted to the needs of the Brazilian Olympiad in Informatics (https://olimpiada.ic.unicamp.br).
+This is a fork of the original CMS version 1.4rc1, adapted to the needs of the Brazilian Olympiad in Informatics (https://olimpiada.ic.unicamp.br).

 It implements three modifications: